164 Wilmslow Road,

 The exterior of Casino Cinema had a curved recessed bay, with a central section containing an arched window topped by a pediment.
 Seating was provided in stalls and circle levels and the proscenium was 35 feet wide.
 The cinema boasted a ballroom and a cafe.
 It was taken over by the Associated British Cinemas(ABC) chain on 1st July 1929.

 It was a successful cinema, and continued until a fateful night on 20th October 1960, when it was destroyed by a fire.
 The final fims shown were Anthony Newley in "In the Nick" and Dick Clark in "Because They’re Young".
-The remains of the building were later demolished and today a Charles Wilson car dealership operates from the site.
+The remains of the building were later demolished and the site remains vacant.

 Just login to your account and subscribe to this theater